 Skip to main content

 Garlicky and buttery, shrimp scampi is equally delicious by itself or with pasta.
 An Italian American creation, versions of shrimp scampi can be found in many seafood restaurants.
 But shrimp scampi is actually quite easy to make at home — the key is good quality shrimp and fresh ingredients.
+Keep reading our guide and find out how to make shrimp scampi right at home in your own kitchen.

-What is Scampi?
+What is scampi?

 The word scampi actually refers to langoustines, a small, lobster-like shellfish popular in the Mediterranean and Europe.
 When Italian immigrants came to America, they adapted the recipe to use shrimp, a more available shellfish than langoustines in America.
 The seasoning remained similar regardless of shellfish choice — a combination of olive oil, garlic, onion, and white wine.

-Selecting the Shrimp
+Selecting the shrimp

 For scampi, any shrimp size is suitable ranging from jumbo to medium-sized shrimp.
-Just be sure to properly clean and prep your shrimp if purchased whole — shrimp scampi is best with shell-less shrimp as this allows the flavors to soak into the shrimp meat.
-A key point to remember is that shrimp overcooks quickly so timing is important.
+Just be sure to properly clean and prep your shrimp if purchased whole — shrimp scampi is best with shellless shrimp as this allows the flavors to soak into the shrimp meat.
+A key point to remember is that shrimp overcooks quickly, so timing is important.
 It can be helpful to take out your shrimp just before it’s completely cooked (this takes some experience to gauge the timing).
 The shrimp will continue to cook as it sits and when incorporated into the scampi sauce.

 To serve, enjoy your shrimp scampi over pasta, with a side of vegetables or alongside steak as surf and turf.
 Also, feel free to add ingredients like tomatoes, seasoned breadcrumbs or herbs like tarragon for a different flair.
-Pro tip: Have some good-quality, crusty bread on the side to soak up all the leftover sauce.

 Shrimp Scampi with Prosciutto Wrapped Asparagus